 Learner Outcomes are on file and available in the principal's office for parent examination.
 ANY student wishing to take tests in a particular grade or class for the purpose of proficiency-based promotion may do so on the test dates scheduled in August, November or April.
-Anyone making a score of 90 will receive credit for that class or grade.
-Anyone making a score of 90 or Above will receive credit for that class or grade.
+Anyone making a score of 90 or above will receive credit for that class or grade.